Alucad0/Pokemon_api/README.md

 ### Changelog

-This changelog will only updated after major changes and it will begin with the complete version of this project.
+This changelog will only updated after major changes and it will begin with the complete version of this project (after 27/2 - 2022).

 ## License